PureClarity/nuget-pureclarity/README.md

 **`IEnumerable<AddItemResult> AddProducts(Products)`**

 Adds a product (or products) that you wish to send to PureClarity in a feed to an internal collection.
 If a product with the same Sku has already been added then the AddItemResult will return with Success: false and an error.
+Items with a ParentId will be treated as a variant and added to the parent products Variant list.
+If a variant is added before its parent product then it will be added to the parent product when the parent product is added to the collection.

 ### Remove Product(s)